 Victims of family violence can experience things like anxiety, depression, post traumatic stress disorder, substance abuse, self harm and cognitive and behavioural changes, which may affect their capacity to parent.
-It is also important to consider how relatively unfettered access to therapeutic records may subsequently impact parenting capacity.
-This can occur if counselling or medical records are selectively summarised and misinterpreted by perpetrators and/or their legal representatives to characterise a victim mother as lacking insight into their children's needs, exhibiting diminished capacity, being entrenched or fixated, hyper-vigilant, over-anxious, neglectful or hysterical.
+There is also growing recognition of the tactics that perpetrators of family violence use during litigation to intentionally disrupt the mother-child relationship and to pressure victims into consenting to unsafe parenting arrangements.
+In this context it is important to consider how relatively unfettered access to therapeutic records may subsequently impact parenting capacity.
+This can occur if counselling or medical records are selectively summarised or beneficially misinterpreted by perpetrators and/or their legal representatives to characterise a victim mother as lacking insight into their children's needs, exhibiting diminished capacity, being entrenched or fixated, hyper-vigilant, manipulative, over-anxious, neglectful or hysterical.
 This both obscures the violence and denies the real experiences of victims and children and undermines the mother / child relationship.

-It is equally important to acknowledge the resilience many victims of violence demonstrate as they successfully parent through domestic violence $^{162}$ and the further harm that can be done when protective actions are incorrectly viewed as alienating behaviours.
+It is equally important to acknowledge the resilience that many victims of violence demonstrate as they successfully parent through domestic violence175 and the further harm, including inaccurate assessments of their true caregiving capacity without the presence of violence, that can be done when protective actions are incorrectly viewed as alienating behaviours.